The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 What’s the purpose of running gaiters?

-While not necessarily an essential piece of gear for many runners, running gaiters can significantly improve their comfort on long, high-mileage days or when tackling a wider variety of terrain and trail conditions.
+While not necessarily an essential piece of gear for many runners, running gaiters can significantly improve comfort on long, high-mileage days or when tackling a wider variety of terrain and trail conditions.

 What’s the difference between hiking gaiters and running gaiters?